About the College

 The specific and detailed regulations that govern the operation of Queensborough Community College are the Bylaws of the Board of Trustees of The City University of New York.
 (Copies of the University Bylaws are available in the Kurt R. Schmeller Library.)
 Members of the faculty are referred to these Bylaws for details concerning the governance structure of the University and the regulations relating to appointment, reappointment, promotion, and tenure.
 Copies of new Bylaws are received regularly by the president and by the chairs of all departments.

-Information on the Bylaws of the Board of Trustees may be found at: www1.cuny.edu/trustees
+Information on the Bylaws of the Board of Trustees may be found at: http://policy.cuny.edu/text/toc/btb/

 Queensborough Community College/CUNY is an Equal Employment Opportunity/Affirmative Action/Immigration Reform and Control Act/Americans with Disabilities Act institution.
 The College does not discriminate on the basis of age, gender, sexual orientation, alienage or citizenship, religion, race, color, national or ethnic origin, disability, or veteran’s or marital status in its student admissions, employment, access to programs, and administration of educational policies.
 Persons with disabilities requesting reasonable accommodations should contact the Queensborough ADA/Sec.
 504 Compliance Officer at least 72 hours in advance of the scheduled event.
 Call 7l8-63l-6391.

 Queensborough Community College, a unit of The City University of New York, was established in 1958 by action of the Board of Trustees under the program of the University of the State of New York.
 Classes were first held in September 1960.
-The City University of New York, of which Queensborough is a part, is a public institution comprising 11 senior colleges, 6 community colleges, a graduate school, a law school and a medical school.
+The City University of New York, of which Queensborough is a part, is a public institution comprising 11 senior colleges, 7 community colleges, a graduate school, a school of journalism, a law school, a school of professional studies, a school of public health and an honors college.
 The City University dates from 1847 when, as a result of a public referendum, the needs of the city for free higher education were first met by the establishment of the Free Academy, now City College.
 In 1961, the four senior colleges and the three community colleges then existing and operating under the direction of the Board of Higher Education became known as (by State legislation) The City University of New York.
 Approximately 35 percent of the monies needed to fund the College are provided by student tuition; approximately 31 percent is provided by New York State; and approximately 34 percent by New York City.

 Operating within the framework of the City University of New York, Queensborough Community College is committed to fostering a collaborative, learning-centered community.
 The College is dedicated to academic excellence and to the development of the whole individual in an environment that promotes intellectual inquiry, global awareness, and lifelong active learning.
 Queensborough is committed equally to open-admission access for all learners and to academic excellence within an environment of diversity.
 In the service of these goals, Queensborough utilizes the close integration of academic and support services and a focused attention to pedagogy.
 The College offers post-secondary associate degree and certificate programs that prepare students for careers and for transfer to four-year institutions of higher learning.
 Queensborough provides its students a variety of opportunities to enrich themselves intellectually and socially and to develop the knowledge and skills necessary for success.